 Develop district-wide operational systems that provide a predictable and consistent experience to meet the needs of students, families, and staff; and allow them to focus on learning.

 - Increase satisfaction with students, families, staff, and the community.

 - Improve communication to students, families, and school leaders.

 - Improve overall performance of operational systems in support of student learning.

-Why does Seattle Public Schools have a budget shortfall?
+Why does Seattle Public Schools expect a budget shortfall for 2022-23?
 In 2018, the state legislature changed the K-12 public education funding formula to create more equity across districts.
 Investments from the state included funding to reduce K-3 class size, teacher salaries, and provide additional counselors.
 These funding formula changes disproportionately impacted districts and, at the same time, limited the amount of local levy funding each district can collect.

 The district receives minimal support for other basic district functions such as curriculum, professional development, safety and security, facilities and maintenance, IT, and student technology.
 These foundational school supports must be paid for by our local levies.

-As the cost of these supports go up and levy collection remains fixed at $3,000 per student, our budget gap will grow.
+As the cost of these supports go up and levy collection of $3,290 per student only increases annually by a cost of living factor, our budget gap will grow.

 For the past couple years, the district has had budget reserves to make up the gap.
 This reserve is close to expiring.
 Without new revenue from the state or an increase to our levy collection authority, we need to reduce our expenses.
 Eighty-five percent of district expenses are staff.